• 10 Things That Make It Easy To Eat Well

 I used to hate vegetables.

 Growing up, my family had a joke that the only green thing I would eat was mushy canned peas (except it wasn’t really a joke, because it was true).
 In college, I expanded my horizons to include sliced tomatoes drowned in ranch dressing at the cafeteria.
-Cereal was my favorite food, which I would consume in serving-bowl sized portions.
+Cereal was my favorite food, which I would consume in serving bowl sized portions.

 Rooted In Nature is about living a life closer to the ways that people lived a hundred years ago.
 Eating foods as they exist in nature.
 Moving functionally.
 Digging in the dirt, growing food, and taking control of where your food comes from, in a world where we control so little.